-The shares of Class A Common Stock issuable upon full conversion and exercise of the SPA Notes and the SPA Warrants issued and issuable under the Securities Purchase Agreement entered into by FFIE with FF Simplicity Ventures LLC, an entity affiliated with ATW Partners LLC, and RAAJJ Trading LLC on August 14, 2022, as amended by the first amendment thereto on September 23, 2022 (the "SPA"), pursuant to the Joinder and Amendment Agreement entered into by FFIE and Senyun International Ltd., FF Simplicity, and RAAJJ Trading LLC on September 25, 2022 and pursuant to the Limited Consent and Third Amendment entered into by FFIE, Senyun International Ltd., FF Simplicity and RAAJJ Trading LLC on October 24, 2022, will result in significant additional dilution to the existing stockholders of FFIE.
+The shares of Class A Common Stock issuable upon full conversion and exercise of the SPA Notes and the SPA Warrants issued and issuable under the Securities Purchase Agreement entered into by FFIE with FF Simplicity Ventures LLC, an entity affiliated with ATW Partners LLC, and RAAJJ Trading LLC on August 14, 2022, as amended by the first amendment thereto on September 23, 2022 (the "SPA"), pursuant to the Joinder and Amendment Agreement entered into by FFIE and Senyun International Ltd., FF Simplicity, and RAAJJ Trading LLC on September 25, 2022, pursuant to the Limited Consent and Third Amendment entered into by FFIE, Senyun International Ltd., FF Simplicity and RAAJJ Trading LLC on October 24, 2022, and pursuant to the Limited Consent and Amendment entered into by FFIE, Senyun International Ltd., FF Simplicity and RAAJJ Trading LLC on November 8, 2022 will result in significant additional dilution to the existing stockholders of FFIE.
 At a special meeting of FFIE stockholders held on November 3, 2022, FFIE stockholders approved (among other proposals) a proposal to approve, as is required by the applicable Nasdaq rules and regulations, transactions involving notes and warrants issued to ATW Partners LLC, RAAJJ Trading LLC, Daguan International Limited and/or their affiliates as committed under the SPA, the Joinder and the Third Amendment, including the issuance of any shares in excess of 19.99% of the issued and outstanding shares of the Common Stock upon conversion of the SPA Notes and exercise of the SPA Warrants.
 To the extent the SPA Notes are converted and the SPA Warrants are exercised, such conversions and exercises would have a significant dilutive effect on the ownership interest of existing stockholders of FFIE.
 See "Description of Securities - Description of Warrants - SPA Warrants and SPA Notes" for additional information.